 - Concierge Service

-The 18 rooms are spread between 2 buildings built up the hillside.
-They’re named after precious stones - Aquamarine, Lapiz, Ivory, Diamond - and all but the Standard Rooms have private plunge pools of varying shapes and sizes (some accessed directly through French doors, others snaking around flowerbeds).
+The 18 rooms are spread between 2 buildings built up the hillside, and named after precious stones - Aquamarine, Lapiz, Ivory etc. All but the Standard Rooms have private plunge pools of varying shapes and sizes; some are accessed directly through French doors, others snake around flowerbeds.

 You get more space inside and out as you go up the price ladder (there are 5 categories), but all rooms are similar in style - contemporary and airy, with white walls, tiled floors and panels of exposed stone.
 The enormous platform beds are clad in crisp white linen and set over underlit onyx panels; above them are large mirrors suspended from the ceiling - useful for checking the progress of your tan.
 You also get a low couch or chair, a couple of lanterns, and a few cushions and vibrant seascapes to add colour.

 The marble bathrooms are small and dimly lit, but perfectly formed.
 The large walk-in showers (no tubs) are backed by fabulous onyx wall panels, and there are soft Turkish cotton bathrobes and Molton Brown lotions and potions.

 Even the Standard Rooms have small sea-facing terraces, but it’s worth splashing out for a room with a pool if you can.
 We loved Jade, the spacious Signature Suite.
 With floor-to-ceiling sliding doors leading to a plunge pool and a beautifully scented juniper-wood terrace with squashy loungers and a rattan sofa (perfect for sundowners), it was almost like having our own private villa.
 Add in a flat-screen TV, iPod dock and room service, and it was difficult to drag ourselves away for the first couple of days.